Timaeus (dialogue): Introduction

-Athanasius Kircher's map of Atlantis from Mundus Subterraneus ("The Subterranean World") (1669), drawn with south at the top.
+Athanasius Kircher's map of Atlantis from Mundus Subterraneus ("The Underearth World") (1669), drawn with south at the top.

-The dialogue takes place the day after Socrates described his ideal state.
+The dialogue takes place the day after Socrates describes his ideal state.
 In Plato's works, such a discussion occurs in the Republic.
-Socrates feels that his description of the ideal state was not sufficient for the purposes of entertainment and that "I would be glad to hear some account of it engaging in transactions with other states" (19b).
+Socrates feels that his description of the ideal state was insufficient for the purposes of entertainment, stating "I would be glad to hear some account of it engaging in transactions with other states" (19b).

-Hermocrates wishes to oblige Socrates and mentions that Critias knows just the account (20b) to do so.
+Hermocrates wishes to oblige Socrates and mentions that Critias knows of an apt account (20b) to do so.
 Critias proceeds to tell the story of Solon's journey to Egypt where he hears the story of Atlantis, and how Athens used to be an ideal state that subsequently waged war against Atlantis (25a).
-Critias believes that he is getting ahead of himself, and mentions that Timaeus will tell part of the account from the origin of the universe to man.
+Critias believes he is getting ahead of himself, and mentions that Timaeus will tell part of the account from the origin of the universe to man.

-Critias also cites the Egyptian priest in Sais about long-term factors on the fate of mankind:There have been, and will be again, many destructions of mankind arising out of many causes; the greatest have been brought about by the agencies of fire and water, and other lesser ones by innumerable other causes.
+Critias cites the Egyptian priest in Sais on long-term factors regarding the fate of mankind:There have been, and will be again, many destructions of mankind arising out of many causes; the greatest have been brought about by the agencies of fire and water, and other lesser ones by innumerable other causes.
 There is a story that even you [Greeks] have preserved, that once upon a time, Phaethon, the son of Helios, having yoked the steeds in his father's chariot, because he was not able to drive them in the path of his father, burnt up all that was upon the earth, and was himself destroyed by a thunderbolt.
 Now this has the form of a myth, but really signifies a declination of the bodies moving in the heavens around the earth, and a great conflagration of things upon the earth, which recurs after long intervals.

 The history of Atlantis is postponed to Critias.
 The main content of the dialogue, the exposition by Timaeus, follows.